AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48404-fixes-the-issue-where-remember-category-pagination-yes-causes-an-error.md

 ---
-title: "ACSD-48404: fixes the issue where remember category pagination = yes causes an error when pressing the browser's back button."
+title: "ACSD-48404: fixes the issue where [!UICONTROL Remember Category Pagination = Yes] causes an error when pressing the browser's back button."
-description: Apply the ACSD-48404 patch to fix the Adobe Commerce issue where "Remember Category Pagination = Yes" causes an error when pressing the browser's back button.
+description: Apply the ACSD-48404 patch to fix the Adobe Commerce issue where [!UICONTROL Remember Category Pagination = Yes] causes an error when pressing the browser's back button.
 ---

-# ACSD-48404: fixes the issue where 'remember category pagination = yes' causes an error when pressing the browser's back button.
+# ACSD-48404: fixes the issue where [!UICONTROL Remember Category Pagination = Yes] causes an error when pressing the browser's back button.

-The ACSD-48404 patch fixes the issue where "Remember Category Pagination = Yes" causes an error when pressing the browser's back button.
+The ACSD-48404 patch fixes the issue where [!UICONTROL Remember Category Pagination = Yes] causes an error when pressing the browser's back button.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-48404.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions